-For this recipe, I upped the chia seed game.
-I often use chia seeds and flax, but wanted to go a bit heavier on the chia seeds for added protein and fiber–mainly because I assume we all need an extra boost as we move into new routines and new early wake up calls.
+For these Coconut Cream Pie Overnight Oats, I upped the chia seed game.
+Often I use chia seeds and flax, but wanted to go a bit heavier on the chia seeds for added protein and fiber–mainly because I assume we all need an extra boost as we move into new routines and new early wake up calls.
 I also played around with both coconut yogurts and coconut butter.
 I prefer the version with the coconut butter but coconut butter isn’t something that everyone has on hand so the yogurt is another option to add even more coconut flavor.